markjprice/cs14net10/docs/code-editors/vs.md

 1. In Visual Studio, navigate to **Debug** | **Start Without Debugging**.

-> **Good Practice**: When you start a project in Visual Studio 2022, you can choose to attach a debugger or not.
+> **Good Practice**: When you start a project in Visual Studio, you can choose to attach a debugger or not.
 If you do not need to debug, then it is better not to attach one because attaching a debugger requires more resources and slows everything down.
 Attaching a debugger also limits you to only starting one project.
 If you want to run more than one project, each with a debugger attached, then you must start multiple instances of Visual Studio.
 In the toolbar, click the green outline triangle button to start without debugging instead of the green solid triangle button unless you need to debug.

 2. The output in the console window will show the result of running your application, as shown in *Figure 1.7*:

 ![Running the console app on Windows](assets/vs/B19586_01_07.png) *Figure 1.7: Running the console app on Windows*

-3. Press any key to close the console window and return to Visual Studio 2022.
+3. Press any key to close the console window and return to Visual Studio.
-4. Optionally, close the **Properties** pane to make more vertical space for **Solution Explorer**.
-5. Double-click the `HelloCS` project and note the `HelloCS.csproj` project file shows that this console app targets `net8.0`, as shown in *Figure 1.8*.
+4. Double-click the `HelloCS` project and note the `HelloCS.csproj` project file shows that this console app targets `net10.0`, as shown in *Figure 1.8*.
-6. In the **Solution Explorer** toolbar, toggle on the **Show All Files** button, and note the compiler-generated `bin` and `obj` folders are visible, as shown in *Figure 1.8*:
+5. In the **Solution Explorer** toolbar, toggle on the **Show All Files** button, and note the compiler-generated `bin` and `obj` folders are visible, as shown in *Figure 1.8*:

 ![Showing the compiler-generated folders and files](assets/vs/B19586_01_08.png) *Figure 1.8: Showing the compiler-generated folders and files*